VonLisboa/go-oxen-rpc-client/README.md

 * You can contribute with pull requests.

 # Donations
-I love Monero (XMR) and building applications for and on top of Monero.
+I love OXEN (Loki) and building applications for and on top of Oxen.

-You can make me happy by donating Monero to the following address:
+You can make me happy by donating Oxen to the following address:

 ```
-89woiq9b5byQ89SsUL4Bd66MNfReBrTwNEDk9GoacgESjfiGnLSZjTD5x7CcUZba4PBbE3gUJRQyLWD4Akz8554DR4Lcyoj
+LQN2bEMzX4kPJZHhFheboD6gbTnLhzCDQZGrHkuw4JsaEtVWKmD631bLnwoZsppsSSYV9YCy3hjLyURGYLF2cwn3Cn8vgYh
 ```

 # LICENSE